Fausto1891/ethical-alignment-loop/README.md

 ## Repository structure

-This repository contains or is intended to contain:
+This repository contains:

 * the full book in PDF format
 * the original pseudocode of the TaoShidō Alignment Loop
 * an explanatory version of the model
-* a future Python implementation
+* an initial Python reference implementation
-* examples of possible use cases
 * documentation for researchers, developers, philosophers, and AI safety communities

+Future additions may include:

+* practical examples
+* simulation scenarios
+* tests
+* extended implementation notes
+* possible applications for autonomous agents, human-machine systems, and AI safety research

 ## Intended audience